Functional model for generalised resolvents and its application to time-dispersive media: From resonant composites to generalised resolvents

-The need to quantify this effect for various classes of boundary value problems (BVP), which ultimately aims at addressing the effect of the underlying miscrosopic resonance on the overall behaviour of a class of physical systems, has also motivated the development of functional analytic frameworks for the analysis of wave scattering and effects of length-scale interactions for parameter-dependent BVP, see \cite{CherKisSilva, CherKisSilva1, CherKisSilva2, CherKisSilva3}.
+The need to quantify the above effect for various classes of boundary value problems (BVPs), which ultimately aims at addressing the r\^{o}le of the underlying microscopic resonance in the overall behaviour of a class of physical systems, has also motivated the development of functional analytic frameworks for the analysis of wave scattering and effects of length-scale interactions for parameter-dependent BVP, see \cite{CherKisSilva, CherKisSilva1, CherKisSilva2, CherKisSilva3}.
 The approach of the latter works was inspired by a treatment of BVP going back to the so-called Birman-Kre\u\i n-Vishik methodology \cite{Birman, Krein1, Krein2, Vishik} and its recent development by Ryzhov \cite{Ryzh_spec}, rooted in an earlier construction of the functional model of perturbation theory by one of the authors \cite{MR0500225, MR573902}.
 The theory of boundary triples, which was introduced in \cite{Gor, DM, Ko1, Koch}, provides a convenient functional analytic framework for the implementation of the ideas introduced by Birman, Kre\u\i n, and Vishik, as shown in a number of parallel recent developments \cite{Grubb_Robin,Grubb_mixed,BehrndtLanger2007,Gesztesy_Mitrea, Ryzh_spec, BMNW2008}; see also the seminal contributions by Calkin \cite{Calkin}, Boutet de Monvel \cite{BdeM}, Birman and Solomyak \cite{Birman_Solomyak}, Grubb \cite{Grubb_book}, and Agranovich \cite{Agranovich}.